-Second Largest Barrier Reed in the World
+Second Largest Barrier ReeF in the World

 The Belize Barrier Reef is the largest barrier reef in the Western Hemisphere and the second largest, after Australia’s Great Barrier Reef, in the world.
 The Belize Barrier Reef runs the length of this Central American nation, some 180 miles.